firekesti/Pin-Number-Picker/README.md

 # Pin-Number-Picker
-A librarifcation of the PinNumberPicker from the AndroidTV Settings app, with a couple additional goodies.
+A librarification of the PinNumberPicker from the AndroidTV Settings app, with a couple additional goodies.
 This is meant for Android TV apps where the user has a D-pad remote or keyboard!

 ![screenshot](https://raw.githubusercontent.com/firekesti/Pin-Number-Picker/master/screenshot.png)